 There are always a few guys that are hole-drilling machines.
 So let them have at it!
 But instead of just drilling holes haphazardly, find a weedy bay and start drilling a few holes shallow and then work your way deeper.
 Have someone use a flasher to check each hole and once you spot a fish, drill more holes in that same vicinity.

-I prefer Marcum's LX-5 flasher.
-It's got 2000 watts of power and is full color.
-You can spot fish as red even in and around weeds, which will appear as green.
 A good hole will show fish right away.
-A bad hole might be too full of weeds to fish, but if you move over a few steps you can find the edge, which is the hotspot.
+A bad hole might be too full of weeds to fish, but if you move over a few steps you can find the edge, which is the hot spot.

 Kick the bad holes full of ice and have someone else in your group scoop out the clean holes.
 Drill a few more holes around the good ones so that all of your buddies can get set up on the hot spots.